 We’ve dug on past King Henry’s century

-who rid church edicts should he disagree.
+who’d rid church edicts should he disagree.

 He’s here!
-He’s found beneath an old car park;
+He’s found beneath an old car park,

-his battle scars remaining on that dome.
+with battle scars remaining on that dome.

 He’s bootless, sigh!
 We see he’s lost his feet

-The English treat their treasure with such joy.
+Historians now treat their find with joy.

-Westminster Abbey holds their royal plight.
+as now Westminster holds their smothered plight.